codio-content/R4DS/.guides/content/visualize-data-visualisation-visualize-aesthetic-mappings.md

 ### Exercises

+1.  {Submit Answer!|assessment}(free-text-2644417677)
-1. What's gone wrong with this code?
+What's gone wrong with this code?
 Why are the points not blue?

 ```r